Mathijs-V/ecom-dashboard-v7/analysis/User Stories.md

 - *I want to be able to view my products graphs.*

 - *As a user I want to be able to view sales of certain cities in the Netherlands on a map.*

+- *As a user I want to be able to see the prediction of my revenue for the next 60 days.*